bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/compact-client-side-filtering:-neutrino.md

 Provoost: 00:14:29

-yeah and so this false positive story is as far as I know is not because of privacy It's just because math can't do better.
+Yeah and so this false positive story is as far as I know is not because of privacy It's just because math can't do better.

-Van Wirdum: 00:14:36

-Right.

-Provoost: 00:14:36

 This has to do with like, if you want less false positives, then the files that the node need to keep track of need to be bigger.

-Van Wirdum: 00:14:44

-Right.

-Provoost: 00:14:44

-So if you make the filters really, really, really big, then you never get false positives, but then you might as well download the whole block.
+So if you make the filters really big, then you never get false positives, but then you might as well download the whole block.

 Van Wirdum: 00:14:50

-Right.
-So if the computer says no, if computer says no, there are definitely no relevant transactions in this block for you, then the light client just ignores the block.
+So if the computer says no, there are definitely no relevant transactions in this block for you, then the light client just ignores the block.

 Provoost: 00:15:01